paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-32b-safeguard-tribal-objects-of-patrimony.md

 This chapter, referred to in subsec. (c)(1), was in the original “this Act”, meaning Pub.
 L. 117–258, Dec.
 21, 2022, 136 Stat.
 2372, known as the Safeguard Tribal Objects of Patrimony Act of 2021, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 3071 of this title](./chapter-32b-safeguard-tribal-objects-of-patrimony.md#section-3071) and Tables.

-An amendment made by this Act, referred to in subsec. (c)(1), means the amendment made by Pub.
+The amendments made by this Act, referred to in subsec. (c)(1), means the amendment made by Pub.
 L. 117–258, which amended [section 1170 of Title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section1170&num=0&edition=prelim), Crimes and Criminal Procedure.

 <a id="section-3076"></a>